mm6/InternetOfThingsCourse/projects/project1/Project1.md

 In order to route and process IoT messages, we will use Node-RED.

-The selected microcontroller that we will use is the Particle Argon.
+The selected microcontroller that we will use is the Particle Photon 2.
 It has the ability to communicate via Bluetooth LE and Wi-Fi.
-We need to initialize the Argon and establish credentials at Particle.
-We will use the Particle cloud's over the air (OTA) update capability to flash firmware to the Argon.
+We need to initialize the Photon 2 and establish credentials at Particle.
+We will use the Particle cloud's over the air (OTA) update capability to flash firmware to the Photon 2.

 0) [Follow these directions and install Node.js.](https://nodejs.org/en/download/)